ANSWERED ON THIS PAGE:

 How INMETRO certification is affected when electrical safety testing is completed outside of Brazil

 Many medical device companies located outside Brazil will have already completed IEC 60601 electrical safety testing.
-INMETRO certifiers typically accept electrical safety certifications from foreign testing agencies if they were performed by International Laboratory Accreditation Cooperation (ILAC)-certified laboratories to IEC 60601 3rd edition and the test report was issued within the previous two years.
+INMETRO certifiers typically accept electrical safety certifications from foreign testing agencies if they were performed by International Laboratory Accreditation Cooperation (ILAC)-certified laboratories to IEC 60601 3rd edition.

 All testing results must still be validated by an INMETRO certifier, but if your test results meet INMETRO’s criteria, it can help expedite the certification process.